vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 Configure Automated Response: Set up automated response actions to quickly mitigate threats.
 Implement Security Playbooks: Create and deploy security playbooks to automate common response actions.

-6. Monitoring and Maintenance
-Continuous Monitoring: Regularly monitor your security operations platform for alerts and incidents.
-Update and Patch: Keep your security tools and systems up to date with the latest patches and updates.
-Review and Optimize: Periodically review your security configurations and optimize them based on new threats and best practices.

-7. Training and Support
-Provide Training: Ensure your security team is trained on using the Microsoft Defender portal and its features.
-Access Support: Utilize Microsoft support resources and community forums for assistance and troubleshooting.

 ## Next step